shining0611armor/shining0611armor/README.md

 # Hi 👋 I'm Mehran

-I'm a curious and passionate engineer with a focus on Machine Learning and Digital Electronics.
+A curious and passionate engineer with a focus on Machine Learning and Digital Electronics.

 Welcome to my GitHub!
 Here you'll find a collection of my public repositories, most of which are created with a strong emphasis on education and knowledge sharing.